Controversies of the Hong Kong Police Force: 1940–70s: Post-war struggle with corruption

-Hong Kong faced an economic slump after the end of the Second World War in 1945.
-Trade was slow.
-Mainland China was experiencing a civil war and thousands of Chinese refugees flooded the British colony to escape the Chinese communist revolution.
-Due to a lack of resources, police management was reliant on its staff sergeants (senior non-commissioned officers), who wielded significant power and influence within their districts, often imposing excessive rule over their subordinates.
+After the Second World War ended in 1945, Hong Kong faced an economic slump.
+Trade became much slower than what it was before the war.
+Meanwhile, an ongoing civil war in China forced thousands of Chinese refugees to flood the British colony, and later to escape the Cultural Revolution enforced by Mao Zedong and the Chinese Communist Party.
+Due to a lack of resources to sustain this huge increase in their population, police enforcements were reliant on its staff sergeants (senior non-commissioned officers), who wielded significant power and influence within their districts, often imposing excessive rule over their subordinates.

-It was then that corruption started to tarnish the reputation of the Hong Kong Police.
-Officers were reputedly paid negligently in comparison with other civil servants and with others in society in general.
+Corruption began to run rampant and tarnish the reputation of the Hong Kong Police.
+Officers were paid very little in comparison with other civil servants and with others in society in general.
 Some officers accepted bribes to turn a blind eye towards syndicated vice, drugs and illegal gambling activities.
 During the 1950s and 1960s, syndicated criminals paid regular sums of money to the staff sergeants who, in turn, used couriers and book keepers to share their ill-gotten gains amongst the officers and constables of their respective police districts.

 This became an increasing concern for the colonial government, but corruption was temporarily overshadowed by the 1967 Hong Kong riots that threatened the stability and very existence of the British colony.
-In 1969, Queen Elizabeth II honored the Force with the 'Royal' title to recognize its loyalty, dedication and efforts to restore law and order during the 1967 disturbances and Princess Alexandra became its Commandant General.
-The Force thus changed its name to the Royal Hong Kong Police.
+In 1969, Queen Elizabeth II honored the Force with the 'Royal' title to recognize its loyalty, dedication and efforts to restore law and order during the 1967 disturbances.
+Princess Alexandra then became its Commandant General.
+Thus the Force changed its name to the Royal Hong Kong Police.

 Although not confined to the police but tarnishing other government departments and the wider business community as well, police corruption re-emerged as a major concern in the early 1970s.
 The Commissioner of Police, Charles Sutcliffe, ordered investigations to break the culture of corruption and this caused over forty Chinese officers to flee Hong Kong with more than HK$80 million cash (about HK$2 million each).
 Moreover, in 1973, a highly decorated officer, Chief Superintendent Peter Godber, became embroiled in a corruption scandal when Sutcliffe found him to have amassed HK$4.3 million in assets.
 Godber fled the colony after learning of his intended arrest, prompting a public outcry.
 These events precipitated the formation of the Independent Commission Against Corruption (ICAC) in 1974, which the government gave wide-ranging powers to investigate and bring to justice corrupt elements in Hong Kong society.
 The Hong Kong Police's official history cited poor pay as one of the primary factors that motivated officers to engage in corruption.
 Investigators mounted a series of raids on police stations throughout the colony, sometimes bringing many officers to ICAC offices for questioning.
 Police discontent with this situation peaked in 1977 and the government offered an amnesty to all serving officers after junior police officers demonstrated at the Police Headquarters in Wanchai and the ICAC offices near Admiralty.